Planning a bathroom

 We've also included tips on what bathroom owners wish they hadn't done to their small bathrooms, so you can avoid the same pitfalls.

 Small bathroom tactics

-We asked 2,391 bathroom owners in May 2016 how they'd made the most of a small bathroom.
+We asked 3,982 bathroom owners in February 2018* what tactics they'd employed to make the most of a small bathroom.

 Which? members can log in now to see the top tricks that bathroom owners have used, their advice based on what's worked for them as well as their biggest regrets.

-If you're not a member, you can sign up for a trial subscription to Which? to gain instant access.
+If you're not a member, you can gain instant access by joining Which?.